German cyber agency chides Yahoo for not helping hacking probe

 A BSI spokesman said it decided to go public after Yahoo repeatedly failed to respond to efforts to look into the data breaches and garner lessons to prevent similar lapses.
 BSI also urged internationally active Internet service providers to work more closely with it when German customers were affected by cyber attacks and other computer security issues.

-Yahoo declined to comment when contacted by Reuters, while Ireland's data protection agency was not immediately available.
+Yahoo did not respond to requests for comment, while Ireland's data protection agency was not immediately available.

 The BSI's statement comes at a time of heightened German government concerns about Russian meddling in national elections in September, after cyber attacks on the French and U.S. presidential elections which have been linked to Russia.